 EMERGE Innovations Lab

-The EMERGE Innovations Lab is a pioneering hub committed to creating, evaluating, and integrating digital health interventions to address and mitigate the impact of mental health comorbidities on youth and their families.
+The EMERGE Innovations Lab is a pioneering hub dedicated to designing, testing, and scaling digital health and community-based interventions that address the impact of mental health comorbidities on youth and their families.

 "It is easier to build strong children